Lorakszak/img_gen_project/README.md

 As I used the project to prove my abilities in developing applications it will be a lot to download, instead of using API's I decided to show I can handle hosting it as well..

 ### Option 1.
 Docker Container
- Due to the extreme size of the docker image (33.7GB) and the GPU compatibilities within running the container I decided to resign from uploading it..
-It works for image generation inference and style transfer using Canny, but there are some unresolved issues with Depth estimation preprocessor...
+ Due to the extreme size of the docker image (33.7GB) and the GPU compatibilities within running the container, AND the need for docker Nvidia Container Toolkit installed together with CUDA I decided to resign from uploading it..
+It works for image generation inference and style transfer using Canny, but there are some unresolved issues with Depth estimation preprocessor (only in the container version)...
 (TODO)

 ### Option 2.
 Running Locally: